 Two versions are prepared:

-If you move house after the register is published on 1st December, you can apply to be registered in respect of your new address under the Rolling Registration procedures which takes approximately one month to take effect.
+If you move house after the register is published on 1st December, you can apply to be registered in respect of your new address under the Rolling Registration procedures which takes approximately four to six weeks to take effect.
 You can register online at your new address at www.gov.uk/registertovote or alternatively contact us for a printed form.
 Once an election has been called and you find out that you are not currently registered you can apply to register up to 12 days before the election.

 If you would like to search historic copies of Electoral Registers, for instance, if you are researching your family tree, these are held by the British Library.